🌿 Outdoor Wood Guide · Expert Reviewed

 Is cedar good enough for outdoor furniture?

 Yes, with proper maintenance.
 Cedar is naturally rot-resistant and works well for outdoor furniture if you apply an exterior oil or stain immediately after building and recoat every 1–2 years.
 Left bare, cedar will deteriorate quickly.
 Maintained well, it can last 15–20 years.
-It's the best budget choice for outdoor furniture.
+It is the best budget choice for outdoor furniture.

 What is the cheapest wood that holds up outdoors?

-The difference is tyloses — microscopic balloon-like structures that grow inside wood cells.
+The difference is tyloses — microscopic structures inside wood cells.
 White oak has closed tyloses that physically block the wood's pores, preventing water from penetrating the grain.
 Red oak has open tyloses, meaning water moves freely through it.
 This is why white oak is used for whiskey barrels and boat planking while red oak is not suitable for outdoor use.